 - Change landline and mobile telephone numbers and go ex-directory

-In Sheffield, the Sanctuary Scheme at the Council can make your home safer from attack.
-They can provide security options like those above, personal alarms and in serious cases a safety room with permanently charged mobile.
+In Sheffield, the Sanctuary Scheme can support you to make your home safer.
+They can provide security options like those above, personal alarms, and in serious cases a safety room.

 If you have left the area

 - Dial 141 to withhold your number before ringing anyone.

 - Check your mobile phone hasn’t been ‘tracked’